marklauter/tdd/notes.md

 - Python [unittest](https://docs.python.org/3/library/unittest.html), [pytest](https://docs.pytest.org/)

 ### Integration Tests
 When we combine [units](#unit-tests) into an interconnected set, we are performing integration.
-So, an integration test evaluates the behavior of, or interactions between, a set of interdepdendent units.
+So, an integration test evaluates the behavior of, or interactions between, a set of interdependent units.

-- verifies interaction between sets of components. test tool: Xunit Common unit test tools:
+Common unit test tools:
 - C#: [Xunit](https://xunit.net/)
 - Java: [Junit](https://junit.org/)